ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    This name is case sensitive.
 Names may not match other registered names in a case-insensitive manner unless the Designated Experts determine that there is a compelling reason to allow an exception.
 The name is not used in the CBOR encoding.

-* CBOR Value: The value to be used as CBOR abbreviation of the item.
+* CBOR label: The value to be used as CBOR abbreviation of the item.

    The value MUST be unique.
 The value can be a positive integer, a negative integer or a string.
 Integer values between -256 and 255 and strings of length 1 are to be registered by Standards Track documents (Standards Action).
 Integer values from -65536 to -257 and from 256 to 65535 and strings of maximum length 2 are to be registered by public specifications (Specification Required).
 Integer values greater than 65535 and strings of length greater than 2 are subject to the Expert Review policy.
 Integer values less than -65536 are marked as private use.

-* CBOR Type: The CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.
+* CBOR type: The CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.

 * Registry: The registry that values of the item may come from, if one exists.